chhd497-design/SacrileGium-Guitar-Project-under-CC-BY-NC-4-0/README.md

 # 🎸 Sacrilegium Guitar Project (TT7) - Open-Source Headless Guitar Design
+🚀 The Vision & Community Collaboration
+While the overall body outline is fixed to maintain the identity of the Sacrilegium project, we are actively seeking collaboration to refine and elevate this design!

+We're looking for help/ideas on:
+Body Carves & Chamfers: 3D bevels, edge radius tweaks, and armrest contours to give the flat body more depth and a "WOW" factor.

+Hardware Compatibility: Routing options for single-saddle hardtail bridges vs. headless tremolos.

+Pickguard Concepts: Custom pickguard profiles and mounting options.

+Control Cavities: Optimizing back-cavity routing for minimal wiring setups (Volume + Toggle).

+🤝 How to Contribute
+Fork this repository.

+Load the design.svg into your favorite CAD/CAM software (Fusion 360, Rhino, Illustrator, Inkscape).

+Create your 3D carves, modified pickguards, or routing variants.

+Submit a Pull Request or open an Issue with your render/ideas!

+📸 Show Us Your Builds!
+If you cut this template or build a complete guitar using these files, tag us or share your progress:

+Facebook / Socials: facebook/SacrileGiumGuitars

+GitHub: Open a PR / Discussion thread with photos of your build!
 Welcome to the **Sacrilegium Guitar Project (TT7)**!

 This is an open-source, community-driven electric guitar body design[cite: 1, 2].
 The goal of this project is to blend an aggressive, ergonomic double-cut body silhouette with the lightweight balance of a headless guitar—completely eliminating the classic *neck dive*.